 Sporting an impressive thickness of almost 16 millimeters and equipped with a rugged-looking unidirectional rotating bezel, the watch bears a certain presence, which is not often met in the world of quartz timekeepers.

-If the recommended street price of $2550 doesn’t scare you away, you can certainly give this watch a try.
+If the recommended street price of $2550 doesn’t scare you away, you should certainly give this watch a try.

 Edox Class 1 Ice Shark (ref.
 10301 37N) diving watch’s specification: